-On 16 November 2022, the Company disposed of a 10% equity interest out of the 80% equity interest held in BBB Pte.
+On 16 November 20x3, the Company disposed of a 10% equity interest out of the 80% equity interest held in BBB Pte.
 Ltd. The changes in the ownership interest of BBB Pte.
-Ltd. had the following effect on the equity attributable to owners of the parent during the financial year:
+Ltd. had the following effect on the equity attributable to owners of the Company during the financial year:

-Carrying amount of non-controlling interests disposed of

-Consideration received from non-controlling interests

-Excess of consideration received recognised in equity
+20x3 20x2 \$'000 \$'000 Carrying amount of non-controlling interests disposed of Consideration received from non-controlling interests Excess of consideration received recognised in equity

-(c) Effects of transactions with non-controlling interest on the equity attributable to owners of the parent for the financial year:
+(c) Effects of transactions with non-controlling interest on the equity attributable to owners of the Company for the financial year: